marianoguerra/flaviodb/README.rst

         {ok, _NewStream, EntryId} = fixsttio:append(StreamIo, Entry),
         EntryWithId = fixstt:set(Entry, id, EntryId),

-then we create a new entry, append it to the stram and set the returned id to it.
+then we create a new entry, append it to the stream and set the returned id to it.

 .. code:: erlang

         {reply, {RefId, {EntryWithId, State#state.partition}}, State};

-finally we return the received RefId as firt item and as second a pair with the entry we wrote and the partition that handled the request.
+finally we return the received RefId as first item and as second a pair with the entry we wrote and the partition that handled the request.

 now let's try everything together: